 - 1. Understand the twelve principles of green chemistry - 2.
-Understand the catalysis involved in green chemistry - 3.
+Understand the catalysis and alternate sources of energy. - 3.
 Understand the process involved in the real word cases likeSurfactants for CO2, environmentally safe marine antifoulant and plastic (poly lactic acid) made from corn.